CodySchrank/gSwitch/README.md

 ## Notes

-Unless you have a 2013 Macbook Pro with a 750m consider yourself a guinea pig.
-Since this is so new it is untested on anything else.
-I'm especially unsure if this will work if you have a mac older than 2011.
+I'm especially unsure if this will work if you have a mac older than 2011. ([Let me know if it does!](https://github.com/CodySchrank/gSwitch/issues/12))

 Since I wrote this in about a week I'm sure there are going to be issues.